MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/push/index.md

 The next step is to select your target.
 You can send the notification to:
 - All registered devices: all your users with push notifications opt-in will received the message.
 - Custom devices list: the notification will be sent to the list of install IDs that you include.
-You can get the install IDs by using our [API](~/sdk/other-apis/android.md).
+You can get the install IDs by using our [SDK API](~/sdk/other-apis/android.md).
-- [Audiences](~/push/audiences.md): this will send a notification to a segment of your users based on a set of device and custom properties.
+- [Audiences](~/push/audiences.md): this will send a notification to a segment of your users based on a set of device and [custom properties](~/sdk/other-apis/ios.md).

 ## Custom Data in your notifications